 For a number of different reasons women decide to have children later and later in life.
 So with each passing day women find it more and more difficult to become pregnant.
-A few years ago, Assisted Reproductive Technologies were relatively rare nowadays they are becoming standard practice due to women delaying having children.
+A few years ago, Assisted Reproductive Technologies were relatively rare.
+Nowadays they are becoming standard practice due to women delaying having children.

 Sterility is defined as the inability to conceive.
 This may be of female or male origin.
 The couple is considered to be sterile when pregnancy is not achieved after one year of unprotected sexual relations.
 The concept of sterility must be distinguished from that of infertility.
-We refer to primary sterility when there has never been a pregnancy and secondary sterility when there have been previous pregnancies but it later it becomes impossible to conceive again.
+We refer to primary sterility when there has never been a pregnancy and secondary sterility when there have been previous pregnancies but it later becomes impossible to conceive again.

 In the case of infertility, the woman becomes pregnant but suffers miscarriages.

 In short, sterility is when pregnancy is not achieved and infertility when, in spite of becoming pregnant, the pregnancy is not carried to term.
 It is worth noting that in Anglo-Saxon countries, the term “infertility” is often used to refer to both concepts which may lead to confusion when reading texts translated from Spanish.

 Between 10% and 15% of the population in the western world is sterile or infertile.